Lake-of-the-Woods-Humber-College-2021/Lake-of-the-Humber/README.md

 ### CRUD 7: Department (Choo)
 #### Description
 - A list of department will be displayed when user click on the "department" link on the website.
-- Public user allowed to view and read the list.
+- Public user allowed to view and read the list but not able to do Add, Update and Delete operation.
 - Admin user will be able to do CRUD oepration for staff Information.

 #### What's Next
 - Add search functionality to filter the list based on user's selection.
+- Design views based on whether user is admin or non-admin.

 #### Files
 Controllers -> DeaprtmentController.cs, DepartmentDataController.cs